rowanw112/20r-eu4-mod/README.md

         - [] - release polotsk and smolensk but are guaranteed by lithuania
     - [] - England
          - [x] - create a strait between kent and calais
+    - [] - Poland
+        - [] - Nerf their cav combat bonus from 30% to 20%
+    - [] - Austria
+        - [] - release the 2 provinces they own north of switzerland and grant them 2 provinces in bavaria
+    - [] - Crimea
+        - [] - remove the march event for ottomans
+        - [] - annex genoa lands that's in crimea
+    - [] - Theodoro
+        - [] - annex genoa lands that's in crimea
+    - [] - Burgundy
+        - [] - Release bar from province (move their capital where their fort is)
+        - [] - start with lorriane provinces annexed